stone-w4tch3r/devops/notes/python_vs_bash.md

 # Python scripting instead of Bash

+---
 ### Plan

-1. Intro
-2. What is bash, its pros & cons
+1. What is bash, its pros & cons
-3. What is python, its pros & cons
+2. What is python, its pros & cons
-4. Bash pain points
+3. Bash pain points
-5. Same code in python
+4. Same code in python
-6. How to use python for shell scripting
+5. How to use python for shell scripting
-7. Working with sudo in python
+6. Working with sudo in python
-8. Cross-platform code in python
+7. Cross-platform code in python
-9. Conclusion
+8. Conclusion

-### Intro

-...
+---
 ### Bash, its pros & cons

 Created in 80s, used widely in linux, macos, docker, android etc.

 Pros:
 - simple for simple tasks
 - cross-platform
 - you all know it

 Cons:
 - not really cross-platform
 - difficult branching and loops
 - hard to read